Classic Creamy Macaroni Salad (Family Favorite!)

 Instructions

-- Prepare the dressing.
+- Make dressing.
 Whisk the mayonnaise, sugar, salt, black pepper, and ground mustard in a small mixing bowl until smooth.

 - Cook the pasta.
 Boil the elbow pasta for 1 minute less than the package instructions to make sure it’s slightly undercooked.
 Drain and let it cool completely.

-- Assemble the salad.
-Add the cooled pasta, frozen peas, diced celery, red bell pepper, and red onion in a large mixing bowl.
+- Assemble.
+Add the cooled pasta, frozen peas, diced celery, red bell pepper, and red onion to a large mixing bowl.
 Pour the dressing over the top and stir well to combine.

 - Chill.
 Cover and refrigerate for at least 2 hours before serving to allow the flavors to meld.
 Serve cold.